 Maxwell: As I mentioned prior, our Association has a solid rapport with the Wild organization.
 Our liaison with the Wild is Wayne Peterson (Director, Community Relations) who has always been great to work with on many fronts, and I know that will continue moving into the future.

-Additionally, keeping in mind former North Star players don’t have an active team to associate with like other former players, one of my goals when I started this president’s position, was to figure out a way to all come together as one group – Wild and North Stars.
-That’s why we are the “Minnesota NHL Alumni”—not the Wild or North Stars Alumni.
+Additionally, keeping in mind former North Star players don’t have an active team to associate with like other former players, one of my goals when I started this president’s position, was to figure out a way to all come together as one group–Wild and North Stars.
+That’s why we are the “MN NHL Alumni”—not the Wild or North Stars Alumni.
 My goal is to get us back under one flag and I think the Wild see the same value in that.
 We are going to keep working in that direction.
 To all NHL Alumni I say “You’re welcome here and we appreciate you”.